bartdesign/PinPal/README.md

 <img src="https://github.com/user-attachments/assets/85e6f304-32de-485e-bb94-c0e83149d9a0" width=50% height=50%>

 ## Progress
-After some weeks of thinkering I have finished the first prototype.
-This still has some rough edges, but it is fully working as imagined the initial concept.
-The current version is made for the iPhone Pro Max series; the bigger phones with USB-C connector.
-I plan to release 4 different versions:
+After weeks of tinkering, I've completed the first prototype of my portable pinball handheld device.
+While it still has some rough edges, it fully works as I originally envisioned.
+The current version is designed for the iPhone Pro Max series with a USB-C connector.
+Moving forward, I plan to release four versions:

-- iPhone 15/16 Pro Max USB-C (already released)
-- iPhone 15/16 Pro USB-C
-- iPhone 13/14 Pro Max Lighting
-- iPhone 13/14 Pro Lighting
+iPhone 15/16 Pro Max (USB-C) — already released iPhone 15/16 Pro (USB-C) iPhone 13/14 Pro Max (Lightning) iPhone 13/14 Pro (Lightning)

-Right now i'm not satisfied with the button placement and try some new configs to see what is comfortable.
-Also i've made a firmware for the ESP32 Zero to emulate a keyboard for the hardware buttons; i plan to convert this firmware to a gamecontroller get rid of the missing onscreen keyboard issue.
+At the moment, I'm experimenting with different button configurations to improve comfort, as I'm not entirely satisfied with the current layout.
+I’ve also developed firmware for the ESP32 Zero that emulates a keyboard for the hardware buttons.
+In the next iteration, I’ll be converting this firmware to function as a game controller, which should resolve the issue of the on-screen keyboard interfering with gameplay.

-I will release all my 3d printable files in STL and Step form.
-I encourage others to adapt and change my designs.
+I’ll be releasing all of my 3D printable files in both STL and STEP formats.
+I’m not a professional 3D modeler; so the models are not perfect :-)
+I encourage others to take my designs, improve upon them, and make the project better or start their own versions of this concept!

 ## BOM (Bill of materials)